BPHS Shani Mahadasha

 Core Practice Environments which require repetitive drill and careful study :

 When Shani/5 brings fortune : for Vrishabha and Mithuna lagna, Shani becomes lord of dharma bhava.
-For Vrishabha and Mithuna, Shani/5 creates a Dhana yoga that is generally auspicious not only for money but other varieties of financial wealth as well = dharmesha-9 in putra bhava.
+For Vrishabha and Mithuna, Shani/5 creates a Dhana yoga that is generally auspicious not only for money but other varieties of treasury as well = dharmesha-9 in putra bhava.

 Generally distrust of spontaneity in children and free expression of creative intelligence.
 Imposes strict routines and detailed calendars upon the children's environment.